 As a global company with 92% of our 2019 sales in international markets, we have been and expect to continue to be significantly impacted by the COVID-19 pandemic, which started to impact us first in China and has since spread to Asia, USA, Europe and all other markets we serve.
-We have seen orders delayed due to the pandemic.
-31% of our employees are based in Shanghai, China and we have a manufacturing facility there which manufactures some of our equipment and develops most of the adapters and algorithms for our equipment.
-Although our facilities in Shanghai, Redmond and Germany are currently operating in pandemic related restricted ways, we believe that our classification as essential by certain U.S. customer groups will continue to keep operations open.
-We source other components from China and other countries that are used to manufacture our equipment in China and in our Redmond, Washington facility and these components may not be readily available or subject to delays.
-In all of our locations many of our employees and executives are working from home and we are limiting visitors to our facilities as the pandemic continues.
+During Q2 we have seen that our China operations have resumed onsite quasi-normal activities.
+Automotive facilities that had largely shut down began reopening mid to late Q2.
+Our European operations are opening up for travel and limited customer site visits.
+Our Americas operations continue to be relatively restricted as local areas begin opening but international travel is very restricted or generally banned.
+Although our facilities in Shanghai, Redmond and Germany are currently open and operating in pandemic related restricted ways, we believe that our classification as essential by certain U.S. customer groups has and will continue to keep operations open.
+We source other components from China and other countries that are used to manufacture our equipment in China and in our Redmond, Washington facility and these components may not be readily available or subject to unpredictable delays.
+Many of our employees and executives are working from home and we are limiting visitors to our facilities as the pandemic continues.
 All of our facilities are subject to restrictions and closure by governmental entities.
 The pandemic has and may continue to impact our revenues, our ability to obtain key components and to manufacture our products, as well as sell, install and support our products around the world.
 We expect to continue to be impacted and respond to customer site restrictions on sales and service visits, travel restrictions, closed borders, cancelled trade shows and industry gatherings, and modifications in our operations to allow social distancing.
+These same concerns impact our customers, who also may not be able to maintain their financial stability.
 See also the detailed discussion of the impacts of the coronavirus COVID-19 on our business and markets in Item 1A, Risk Factors in our annual report on Form 10-K. The pandemic could have the effect of heightening many of the other risks described in it.
 Annual projections on spending, growth, mix, and profitability have been and are likely to be further revised substantially as new information is obtained.